LLM-based guardrails (roadmap)¶

 - "Block exfiltration of company-confidential content" when the content is extracted from real source files (not a regex away).

-For these we want a second tier of evaluator that calls into a small safety classifier model — running locally — and returns a numeric score that policy can act on.
+For these we want a second tier of evaluator that calls into a safety classifier model and returns a structured result that OpenAgentLock can audit.
+The first shipped slice supports external hosted providers as an explicit opt-in.
+Local-only operation remains the default when no provider is configured.

 Severity model¶